 Caution!
 Tortoises are creatures of habit and dislike change.
 They get stressed with unfamiliar or changing conditions.
 Avoid frequent or extensive changes to their pens.
 If possible, I only change one or two items at a time.
 This way the tortoises have something new to explore, but in familiar surroundings.

 Adult star tortoise do well in large, open enclosures, but baby stars benefit from being raised in warm, humid vivariums when small.

 In a warm reptile room, open top tubs may work for youngsters as well if they provide enough humidity and hiding places for the little ones.
-Baby star tortoises need a warm, humid hide they can retire to, or you can use the whole tub as a humid box by covering the top.
+In open tubs baby star tortoises need warm, humid hides they can retire to.
+You can also use the whole tub as a humid box by covering the top.
 In that case, check the temps carefully to be sure they within an acceptable range.